Vipera ursinii

-Common names: meadow viper, Ursini's viper, meadow adder, (more).

 Vipera ursinii is a species of venomous snake in the subfamily Viperinae of the family Viperidae.
 It is a very rare species, which is in danger of extinction.
-This species is commonly called the meadow viper.
-It is found in France, Italy, and Greece as well as much of eastern Europe.
+This species is commonly called the meadow viper, Ursini' s viper, or meadow adder.
+It is found in southeast France, the central Apennines in Italy, as well as fragmented areas of eastern Europe.
 Several subspecies are recognized.
-Beyond the highly threatened European population, poorly known populations exist as far to the east as Kazakhstan and northwestern China.